-The works to the site incorporate the construction of a Class A1 food retail store together with welfare accommodation, associated car park and landscape work.
+The works to the site incorporate the construction of a Class A1 food retail store together with welfare accommodation, Food Village and Pavilion including associated car park and landscape work.
 This report outlines how this project will be constructed efficiently under controlled environmental conditions.